After-Hours Pharmacies in Australian Capital TerritoryCanberra

 About after-hours pharmacy access in Australian Capital Territory

-Pharmacy opening hours in ACT are set by each pharmacy operator.
+Community pharmacy in ACT is regulated nationally by the Pharmacy Board of Australia under the National Law, with practice standards published by the Pharmaceutical Society of Australia.
+Opening hours, however, are set by each pharmacy operator.
 A small number of Australian Capital Territory pharmacies are open 24 hours a day, while a larger group operate extended hours, typically until 10pm, 11pm, or midnight, including weekends and public holidays.

 Hours, addresses, and services vary by pharmacy.
 The Healthdirect Service Finder is the federal directory and should be checked for current opening hours before travelling.